NAEA Position Statement on Positive School Culture and Climate

 - respecting visual art educators as both teachers and artists

-- providing access to discipline-specific professional learning opportunities
+- providing access to discipline-specific professional learning opportunities including instructional strategies to meet the needs of a diverse student body

-- valuing visual art educators as leaders in their discipline, schools and communities
+- valuing visual art educators as leaders in their discipline, schools, and communities

 Resources: